 Who is most at risk?

-VOCs especially are a concern for children, the elderly, those with compromised immune systems.
-If you don’t fall into anyone of these groups, doesn’t mean you’re home free.
-There are so many other substances that are bombarding our system (endocrine disruptors or heavy metals), that anything we can do to lessen our exposure will benefit our health.
+VOCs, especially, are a concern for children, the elderly, and those with compromised immune systems.
+If you don’t fall into any of these groups, it doesn’t mean you’re home free.
+There are so many other substances that are bombarding our system (endocrine disruptors or heavy metals) that anything we can do to lessen our exposure will benefit our health.

 Mothballs.
 Did you know they could contain 1,4-dichlorobenzene or naphthalene?
 Both VOCs.